 With the motive of facilitating the rebirth of the beautiful concept of collective prayers in the present world, Sadguru Aniruddha Bapu has established numerous centres for sanghik Upasana (collective prayers) at many places.
 Today, collective prayers given by Sadguru Aniruddha Bapu are creating a devotional atmosphere in Upasana centres located at different places around the globe.

-“Alpha to Omega“, our newsletter is a window that gives an insight into the recent and upcoming events of Shree Aniruddha Upasana Foundation, Aniruddha’s Academy of Disaster Management and their sister organisations.
-The newsletter will cover details of the devotional services that we have undertaken in the recent past and those that we will be surging ahead within the near future.
+“Alpha to Omega“, our newsletter is a window that gives an insight into the recent and upcoming events of Shree Aniruddha Upasana Foundation, Aniruddha’s Academy of Disaster Management & their sister organisations.
+The newsletter will cover details of devotional services that we have undertaken in the recent past and those that we will be surging ahead within the near future.

 The newsletter has been conceived to disseminate information about the Sanstha to all those who are interested to know more about the devotional services rendered by us.
 It is, therefore, desirable that the information is not shared en masse, but only with those who are genuinely interested in our activities.
 The newsletter also aims to bridge the physical distance between shraddhavans who are staying far away and are eager to get regular updates on the Sanstha.